-are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels
+are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?